raspberrypi/documentation/usage/wordpress/README.md

 # WordPress

-See the [Web Server WordPress](https://www.raspberrypi.org/learning/web-server-wordpress/) learning resource for instructions on setting up WordPress on a Raspberry Pi.
+See our [WordPress web server](https://www.raspberrypi.org/learning/web-server-wordpress/) learning resource for instructions on setting up WordPress on a Raspberry Pi.